jaimetur/PhotoMigrator/help/execution/cli-interface-from-binaries.md

 This now opens the desktop GUI by default when a graphical environment with `tkinter` is available.

+By default, the interactive interfaces use `./Config.ini` from the folder where you execute the binary.

 You can force the terminal UI explicitly with:

 ```bash